onedeadgo/testing/README.md

-This repo is for personal extra purpose only.
+This repo is for personal extra purposes only.
+<br> python codes <br>